 Clinical Dual Degree

 Students enrolled in a clinical DMU program (D.O., D.P,M, D.P.T. or P.A.) may be eligible for a dual degree option leading to a master of health care administration degree.
-Students may also be eligible to enroll in select courses as a non-degree seeking student to further their understanding of the concepts without committing to enrolling in the full degree program.
+Students may also be eligible to enroll in select professional development courses to further their understanding of the concepts without committing to enrolling in the full degree program.

 The dual degree option enables students to combine their clinical knowledge and practice with expertise gained in the master’s degree program, helping their patients and enhancing their professional options and career.
 The majority of the 48 semester hour M.H.A. degree can be completed online, providing a great deal of flexibility for our clinical dual degree students.
 The Executive Residency Workshops will allow our dual degree students the opportunity to further develop their leadership skills on campus with future leaders in health care.
 The workshops will be offered twice each year and will comprise a total of 13 semester hours of the M.H.A. degree.